ansible-middleware/jws/README.md

     - Makes sure that tomcat belongs to the tomcat user and group
     - Deploys server.xml, web.xml and context.xml

 ## Installation and Usage

 ### How to use this playbook

 The use of the playbook will vary on the installation method you choose.
-There is currently three options:
+The following options are available:

 - local zipfile
 - rpm
-- using your RHN credentials to retrieve the JWS zipfiles provided by Red Hat.
+- using your RHN credentials to retrieve the JWS zipfiles provided by Red Hat
+- setting a custom URL for downloading the tomcat/JWS archives

 ### Prerequisite

 You can the playbook directly from this folder for demostration purpose, however, the proper way to install the collection is to build it and install it :

     $ ansible-galaxy collection build .
     $ ansible-galaxy collection install redhat-jws-*.tar.gz

 ### Using local zipfiles

 Download the requires zipfiles from your Red Hat account: